DonJulve/Networking_NFC_QR_Flipper_Zero/README_en.md

 ## Compilation and Installation

-We have included an automated script to facilitate compilation.
+I have included an automated script to facilitate compilation.

 1. Clone this repository.
 2. Ensure you have downloaded the firmware repository (official or CFW) in a nearby folder (by default it looks in `../flipperzero-firmware`).